P-p-H-d/mlib/README.md

 This need to be called within a M\_APPLY macro.

 Experimental macro.
-It may dissapear or change in a broken way.
+It may disappear or change in a broken way.

 ##### M\_DEFAULT\_ARGS(nbExpectedArg, (defaultArgumentlist), argumentList )